frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/medical_code.md

 # Medical Code

 Medical Code Standard document is used to name the Code Standard and act as a container for all the medical codes which are standardized under it.
-For example ICD (International Classification of Diseases) is a Medical Code Standard and ICD-10 codes are alphanumeric, containing 3-7 characters.
+For example, ICD (International Classification of Diseases) is a Medical Code Standard and ICD-10 codes are alphanumeric, containing 3-7 characters.
 Each code is a Medical Code that described a particular diagnosis in detail.

 ## 1. How to Create a Medical Code